timschneeb/tachiyomi-extensions-revived/README.md

 5. After installing an extension, you need to approve it by tapping on the 'Trust' button.

 ### Direct APK downloads
-You can directly download the APK files in this GitHub repository in the [`repo` branch](https://github.com/ThePBone/tachiyomi-extensions-revived/tree/repo/apk).
+You can also directly download the APK files in this GitHub repository in the [`repo` branch](https://github.com/ThePBone/tachiyomi-extensions-revived/tree/repo/apk).

 After installing any unofficial extension, you must **manually** enable the extension in Tachiyomi.